TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/php/index.md/index.md

 ---

-# Quick Sort in Php
+Welcome to the Quick Sort in Php page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution